-The Wellness Center is a free, non-judgmental, confidential place for information, conversation and referrals about mental and physical health-related topics, including general health and safety, HIV/AIDS, sexual health, sexual harassment and assault, LGBTQ+ issues, nutrition, stress management, smoking cessation, body image, and contraception.
+The Wellness Center is a free, non-judgmental, confidential place for information, conversation, and referrals about mental and physical health-related topics, including general health and safety, HIV/AIDS, sexual health, sexual harassment and assault, LGBTQ+ issues, nutrition, stress management, smoking cessation, body image, and contraception available to students.

 The LGBTQ+ community is diverse, with specific wellness needs.
 As it is for anyone, we believe it’s important for LGBTQ+ individuals to receive accurate health information and competent services that are tailored to their specific needs.

-The Wellness Center strives to offer gender affirming services by providing:
+The Wellness Center strives to offer gender-affirming services by providing the following:

 - All gender bathrooms

 - Self-identifying sexuality and gender identity intake forms

 - Asking students their names and pronouns at each visit